Rifle Cartridge Case / Brass:

 The first rule when it comes to cartridge cases is never mix cases from different manufacturers or even same manufacturer with different lot numbers or batch run.
 If you really are looking for accuracy loads, bulk brass is cheap so when ordering order a minimum of 100 cartridge cases before standardizing cases.

-1. The first step in standardizing cartridge cases is weighing each and every one and then seperating them by weight, seperate in 1 grain increments or less.
+The first step in standardizing cartridge cases is weighing each and every one and then separating them by weight, separate in 1 grain increments or less.

 Each time the cases are loaded and fired the heavier cases will stretch less between the cases shoulder and head than the lighter ones.
 Evidence of this can be noted by measuring case length after firing the cartridges, they simply do not stretch the same and this does affect accuracy.

-How the complete cartridge fits in the chamber and throat of the rifle barrel directly affects accuracy!
+How the completed cartridge fits in the chamber and throat of the rifle barrel affects accuracy.

-A quick, way to determine several important case and cartridge dimensions is using the
+A quick, way to determine several important case and cartridge dimensions is by using the

 case neck concentricity,